jmeile/JMMidiBassPedalController/src/Automation/README.md

 - Choose one of the files mentioned above.

-## Runing a Task whenever a user logons
+## Starting the software whenever a user logons

 Here you will find these two files: